DanielJamesEvans/Mitten/README.txt

 INTRODUCTION:
-The Mitten language is a dynamically typed, interpreted language.
+The Mitten language is a dynamically typed language.
+This code contains an interpreter for it.
 It is currently a very simple language; I hope to add additional features to it in the future.

 USAGE:
 Compile the code, and change permissions as necessary.
 Pass a single file as an argument